 A successful pitch presentation might end with an investor asking for your prospectus.
 “Prospectus” is a tricky term in the startup world.
 Prospectus.com spells out all of its potential meanings:

 “A prospectus is somewhat used as an interchangeable term.
-Often a business plan is referred to as a prospectus, as is the private placement memorandum (PPM).
+Often a business plan is referred to as a prospectus, as is the (PPM).
 In many cases, the prospectus is a public disclosure document that, like the PPM, is used to disclose the company’s data prior to a public listing of securities (with the goal in mind to raise capital publicly).
 However, prospectuses are also used in the private placement market and often the term itself is employed in lieu of an offering memorandum or a PPM.
 Referring to your business plan or your private placement memorandum as a ‘prospectus’ is not inaccurate, but it may not be precise [edited for spelling and clarity].”

 Be sure you know what’s being asked of you if someone asks for a “prospectus.”
 Have your complete business plan ready in case that’s what an investor really wants to see.
 It’s much more feasible to break down a business plan into different types of prospectuses depending on who’s making the request than it is to try to turn a legal prospectus into a complete business plan.